How Much Does it Cost to Start an Insurance Agency?

 Like office space, having staff is not a requirement.
 But if you’d like to have someone help with the work and you can afford it, by all means, consider hiring someone.

-5. MVRs and CLUE Reports
+5. MVR Reports

-MVRs and CLUE Reports are essentially quick background checks on a driver or household that carriers require agents to run before writing an account.
+MVR Reports are essentially quick background checks on a driver or household that carriers require agents to run before writing an account.
 You’ll learn about the report-running process in your initial training.

 These reports cost money, but they will only be a financial cost for you if you choose not to follow Firefly’s process.
 If you follow our procedure, you’ll rarely have to pay to run a report.